PranjalSahu/DRIL/README.md

 ___________________________________
 ___________________________________
 **recon-script.py**
+For performing reconstruction of the projections.
 ___________________________________
-For performing reconstruction of the projections.<br>
 Arguments to the script<br>
 **--input**=Path of input projections.<br>
 **--output**=Path to save the reconstructed volume.<br>